 When is Sex Education set?

 The characters use smartphones, so the series is definitely set in the present day.

 However, the 80s and 90s aesthetics of the show have caused some confusion.
 The show's creator Laurie Nunn explained to Thrillest that the production team were inspired by the iconic teen films and TV shows of the 80s, so the look of the series is deliberate.

 “It was a very conscious decision from myself and the producers and director Ben Taylor who is also an executive producer on the project.

 "We all absolutely love the teen genre, particularly the John Hughes films of the 1980s so we really wanted to make the show have the feeling that it's an homage or that it has this nostalgic backdrop, but that we are talking about very contemporary, modern themes and storylines for the characters.”

 What is the Sex Education age rating?

 Every episode so far has been given an 18 certificate by Netflix in the UK, citing strong sexual references.

 Sex Education season 3 is available on Netflix from September 17.

-Sex Education season one and two are streaming now.
+Sex Education seasons 1 and 2 are streaming on Netflix now.